 Another important consideration to protect one’s property interest in the event of an untimely death is to create a new will.
 Although the California Family Law Summons contains automatic restraining orders (“ATROS”), the ATROS do not prevent either party from creating a new will.
 The new will enables a party to decide an alternate inheritance plan excluding a former spouse.
 It is likewise important to destroy the old will.

-If you are seeking information or counsel regarding estate planning or protecting your property during divorce, please contact one of the experienced attorneys at Lonich Patton Ehrlich Policastri – we offer free half-hour consultations.
+If you are seeking information or counsel regarding estate planning or protecting your property during divorce, please contact one of the experienced attorneys at Lonich Patton Erlich Policastri – we offer free half-hour consultations.
 We also offer free simple wills to all our family law clients during the process of their divorce.

 Lastly, please remember that each individual situation is unique, and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.